A label-switching algorithm for fast core-periphery identification: Algorithm

 \subsection{Label-switching algorithm}

 We first detail an efficient algorithm to approximate $\hat\bc$ in \eqref{eq:opt}, building off that of \cite{yanchenko2022divide}.
-After randomly initializing CP labels, one at a time and for each node $i$, we swap the label of the node and compute \eqref{eq:metric} with these new labels.
-The new label is kept if the test statistic is larger than before, otherwise the original label remains.
+While both \cite{yanchenko2022divide} and \cite{yanchenko2025graph} employ divide-and-conquer methods, our focus is working directly with the entire network, though the following algorithm can easily be integrated into these approaches.
+After randomly initializing the CP labels, one at a time and for each node $i$, we swap the label of the node and compute \eqref{eq:metric} with these new labels.
+The new label is kept if the objective function value is (strictly) larger than before, otherwise the original label remains.
 This process repeats until the labels are unchanged for an entire cycle through all $n$ nodes.
-The steps are outlined in Algorithm 1.
+Our approach is similar to the Kernighan-Lin algorithm for graph partitioning \citep{Kernighan1970} since both perform greedy, local searches.
+Unlike our algorithm, however, the group sizes are fixed in the Kernighan-Lin algorithm.
+The proposed approach is detailed in Algorithm 1.